-You can also add posts to your Google My Business listing.
-These short updates serve as excellent reminders of the services you offer, special occasions, and they whet the appetite of users for all the content available on your website.
+You can also add posts to your Google Business Profile listing.
+These short updates serve as excellent reminders of the services you offer, and special occasions and they whet the appetite of users for all the content available on your website.

-We created an entire blog post dedicated to the use of these posts, and you can check out our page on what to do to increase your online appointments for dental practice naturally with the help of Google My Business.
+We created an entire blog post dedicated to the use of these posts, and you can check out our page on what to do to increase your online appointments for dental practice naturally with the help of Google Business Profile.